marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-fear-of-loosing-important-things.md

 author: Marcus Hammarberg
 date: 2016-04-29T12:00:00.000Z
 tags:
-  - |-
-    Lean
-    - Kanban
-    - Agile - Life of a consultant
+  - LeanLean - Kanban - Agile - Life of a consultant
 ---

 The last couple of weeks an old "friend" has made it's appearance; *fear*.
 This time it is a special kind of fear that I've seen many times in organisations that started their agile journey: the *fear of forgetting important things*.